Please feel free to enjoy a few puppy photos from previous litters below.

 Our puppies are whelped in our home in a room just off of our den area.
 This allows us to give Mum some much deserved privacy but have her and her family very close by to provide any necessary support.
 We watch our girls carefully as time approaches, taking temperatures, logging physical changes to ensure we are present for whelp to assist as much or as little as she may need.
 There is always the possibility of complications during whelp, some can be catastrophic so we would never want to leave her without support.
 Puppies are cleaned, weighed and color collared for identification.
 This allows us to ID each so we can monitor the puppies' weight and log any noteworthy observations as they grow and develop.
 As our heat source we use a device called a Lovett heated whelping nest recessed into the floor of the whelping box.
 The nest provides a steady heat source to reduce the probability of temperature related stress, often a contributing factor towards early development complications or failure to thrive.
 We have tried multiple other heat devices but have found heat lamps to cause inconsistent heat and dehydration as well as fire risk and heating pads were not reliable enough for us but this has been a wonderful peace of mind tool we've been using for several years and puppies have thrived having it.
 We always keep material under the puppies that will provide appropriate traction for the puppies so they can move about easier and giving more joint support.

 We follow a combination of programs in raising our puppies.
 Having had dogs most of our lives; training, competing, doing years of rescue & shelter work and helping families live a healthy, peaceful life with their dogs, we recognize the strong impact we as breeders can have on our puppies during their first 8 weeks of life.
 What is or is not done with a puppy during this critical time period can have lifelong impact on that puppy's development of who they will become and how they will handle the world around them.
 We've combined our own years of experience in dogs, using a large portion of Puppy Culture and the Enriched Puppy to provide our puppies with an enriched, stimulating environment to support good growth, mental and physical.
 Puppies are handled and cuddled every day to promote bonding, comfort and familiarity with humans.
-We begin doing daily Early Neurological Stimulation exercises from days 3-16.
+We begin doing daily Early Neurological Stimulation and Early Scenting Introduction exercises from days 3-16.
 As soon as ears open we begin providing sound desensitization by using a wide variety of music from classical to rock, jazz, blues, ocean waves, church bells, honking horns, beeping, thunderstorms and gunshot.
 Puppies are given appropriate toys and a new object is introduced daily to promote curiosity/exploring and decrease fear.
 As puppies grow, so does their space and stimulation.
 They move from the whelping box to one of our weaning areas, season depending.
 There they are introduced to new floor surfaces, obstacles, room setups, puppy activity boxes, tunnels, rocker disk, ball pit and so much more.
 When age appropriate we begin building a Conditioned Emotional Response (CER) by working with each individual puppy on simple marker based training, rewarding eye contact and specific actions.
 This teaches puppies to work with us and think about what they are doing.
 At 4 weeks old we begin giving them a targeted potty area to begin working on bathroom hygiene and find that is so helpful in transitioning them to housebreaking with their family.
 We begin short field trips around our property as weather and age permits.
 This allows the puppies to learn to adapt to new environments and promotes resilience.
 The puppies get to run and play outside on varying surfaces to help build coordination and body awareness.
 Our puppies with us during warm weather are exposed to small water pools to get them comfortable getting in and out of the water.
 For our winter puppies we have always taken them to a Canine Hydrotherapist in Cincinnati, Oh and had each puppy introduced to the water in a calm and comforting manner.
 Our puppies are taken for off-property field trips as well, visiting multiple family friends who love to participate in this puppy-raising adventure with me.
-If quail is available, we expose puppies to live game in addition to wings and cold game.
+If quail are available, we expose puppies to live game in addition to wings and cold game.
 Throughout this whole process I am making observations of how each puppy handles their environment and interactions.
 Not every puppy is a match for every family.